TedMichalik/Kubuntu/README.md

 Download the Kubuntu image.
 Boot from it to begin the installation.

 * Hostname: Kubuntu
+* Domain: samdom.example.com  <--If not entered, set FQDN in /etc/hosts
 * Enter the desired user name and password for the admin (sudo) account.
 * Make your disk partition selections and write changes to disk.
 * Software selection: standard desktop.